 Cropping vs Resizing — They Are Not the Same Thing

 Cropping cuts away parts of the image.
 You select a rectangular area and discard everything outside it.
-The result has fewer pixels than the original, but those pixels are identical in quality — nothing has been stretched or compressed.
+The result has fewer pixels than the original, but those pixels are unchanged — nothing has been stretched or compressed.
 Cropping changes what is in the frame.

-The rule I follow: crop first to set the composition, then resize to hit your target dimensions.
-If you need a square Instagram post from a rectangular photo, crop to a square, then resize to 1080 x 1080.
+A practical workflow: crop first to set the composition, then resize to hit your target dimensions.
+If you need a square image from a rectangular photo, crop to a square first, then resize to the final pixel size you need.

 When Cropping Is the Right Tool